-In the mid 1980s, when the Twin Towers were still young, I did a series of paintings inspired by the spectacular views I could see from the observation deck of the World Trade Center.
+In the mid 1980s, when the Twin Towers were still young, I did a series of paintings inspired by the spectacular views from atop the observation deck of the World Trade Center.
 The 10th anniversary of 9/11 seems like an appropriate time to present these pieces — only one of which has been shown before; the others have lain dormant for 28 years.
 It is strange to consider that these views, unlike so many other landscapes, are no more.
 Certainly there are other views like them, perhaps from the top of the Empire State Building, but these views are now memories, hovering high above lower Manhattan like ghosts.

 Upon seeing these pieces, another landscape painter observed, “I can so see you you in these.”
 Even 28 years ago my interest in abstraction, creating a unified light, and exploring paint texture was clearly evident.
 What was of particular interest to me in this series were the abstract patterns created by the docks as they jutted into the water.
 That, coupled with an interest in a unified overall light, was my goal for the series.